Larry Habegger

 - edit to make the story a page-turner

 These techniques are valid both for short essays and longer narratives.
 In-class writing exercises help find the focus of the story and discussions provide guidance for shaping and polishing.
 Participants gain confidence about what makes a story work and the value of their own stories, and should come prepared with ideas they want to explore.
 The class includes advice on how to get your stories published, including market leads and submission guidelines.
-Larry Habegger is a founding editor of Travelers’ Tales and has helped edit virtually all of the company’s books.
-He has been on the faculty of the Book Passage Travel Writers & Photographers Conference annually since 1994.
+I am a founding editor of Travelers’ Tales and has helped edit virtually all of the company’s books.
+I’ve been on the faculty of the Book Passage Travel Writers & Photographers Conference annually since 1994.

 Other Class Topics